brainhack-princeton/handbook/docs/contributing.rst

 .. code-block:: bash

-    # change directory to the place where you want the cloned repo
+    # change directory to where you want to clone the repo (e.g., on Mac)
     cd ~/Desktop/princeton_handbook/
     # clone the repo
     git clone [URL]